jimm/www-ellisislandband-net/README.md

 The code uses a Markdown library to parse the description field.
 BandHelper wasn't designed to handle HTML in custom fields according to the author.

-Images are often reduced from their original sizes to a max height of 800 to save bandwidth.
+Images have often been reduced manually from their original sizes to a max height of 800 to save bandwidth.

 ### Embedding Videos